MelSumner/e-a11y-modal/README.md

 </ModalWindow>
 ```

-When thinking about how it fits into the page, consider this:
+When thinking about how it fits into the page, consider this example:

 ```hbs
 <body>